czarnota/tietoevry-bash-training/README.md

 ## Handling arguments in functions

-It is a good practive to assign arguments to variables, to document their meaning.
+It is a good practice to assign arguments to variables, to document their meaning.

 ```bash